 Ill-prepared for Battle.
-Creatures sharing this ability suffers Disadvantage as soon as one of their number becomes injured.
+Creatures sharing this ability suffers a disadvantage as soon as one of their number suffers damage.

 The Strong Die First.
 Creatures sharing this ability become weaker when they lose members of their troupe.
-If they lose half (or optionally a quarter, or three quarters, at the Loremaster's discretion) of their allies sharing this ability, they suffer Disadvantage.
+If they lose half (or optionally a quarter, or three quarters, at the Loremaster's discretion) of their allies sharing this ability, they suffer a disadvantage.